pulchrit/Data_Processing_Python/README.md

 # Data_Processing_Python
 Simple data processing from csv file using Python.

-The data from the csv is processed and analyized to answer the following questions.
+The data from the csv is processed and analyzed to answer the following questions.

 1. How many schools had disbursed a total of greater than or equal to $707,300 and less than $800,895 in loans for the time period reported